Kentucky Route 339: Southern terminus to Hollifield

 KY 339 begins at an intersection with KY 564 north of Crossville, within the southeastern part of Graves.
 Here, the roadway continues as Antioch Church Road.
 It travels to the west-southwest and crosses over Mayfield Creek.
 It curves to the west-northwest and crosses over Leech Creek.
 It begins a brief concurrency with KY 97.
 They enter Sedalia, where they split at an intersection with KY 381.
 After KY 339 leaves Sedalia, it travels to the west-northwest and intersects KY 303.
 The highway curves to the west-southwest and enters Stubblefield, where it intersects the southern terminus of KY 1748.
 Just after leaving the community, it crosses over Obion Creek.
 It then intersects the northern terminus of KY 129.
 The highway curves to the west-northwest and enters Wingo.
 It intersects U.S. Route 45 (US 45).
 The two highways travel concurrently to the north-northeast.
 When KY 339 splits off, it resumes its west-northwest direction and briefly leaves the city limits of Wingo.
-When it re-enters Wingo, it has an interchange with Purchase Parkway (future Interstate 69 (I-69)).
+When it re-enters Wingo, it has an interchange with Interstate 69 (I-69).
 At this interchange, KY 339 curves to the northwest.
 It enters Hollifield, where it intersects KY 58.
 The two highways have a one-block concurrency.